thepante/albert-snip/README.md

-# Snip extension for Albert
-Based on SCReenshOT utility (by Benedict Dudel) that uses `scrot`.
-"Snip" does use gnome-screenshot instead.
+Snip is a extension for Albert Launcher.
+It is based on 'SCReenshOT utility' (by Benedict Dudel) which uses `scrot`.
+'Snip' does use the utility gnome-screenshot instead.

 ![Screenshot](https://i.imgur.com/ByrrQJA.png)